FabienD/instock/README.md

 # A litte side project to learn

  * Rust,
- * NuxtJS, to
+ * NuxtJS,
- * explore Hasura and more.
+ * Explore Hasura and more.

 The goal of this side project is :